szczyglis-dev/py-gpt/README.md

 ##  Agent (autonomous)

-This mode is experimental.
+**This mode is experimental.**

-**WARNING: Please use this mode with caution!** - autonomous mode, when connected with other plugins, may produce unexpected results!
+**WARNING: Please use this mode with caution** - autonomous mode, when connected with other plugins, may produce unexpected results!

 The mode activates autonomous mode, where AI begins a conversation with itself.
 You can set this loop to run for any number of iterations.
 Throughout this sequence, the model will engage